The Ultimate Guide: How to Write TV & YouTube Commercials

 For example, an ad on the conservation of nature has to be emotional to persuade the audience of its importance.

 However, if it is a dull script, no one will care to watch the ad further than 10 seconds.
-Thus, you must use your storytelling skills and dialogs to catch hold of the viewers throughout the ad.
+Thus, you must use your storytelling skills and dialog to catch hold of the viewers throughout the ad.

-Second goal
+Second goal:

 For example, a commercial about a cellphone has to end in a way that people will flock to enquire about it.